 The woman hoped Jesus could do what the doctors could not.

-The woman felt an immediate transformation within her body, and knew that she was cured.
+What happened when the woman touched Jesus’ garment?
+She felt an immediate transformation within her body, and knew that she was cured.

 A hand-woven tallit, or Jewish prayer shawl with fringe